Dre Campbell Farm

 Some essential oils, like peppermint, lavender, and eucalyptus, can repel cicadas.
 Their strong scents will deter cicadas, driving them away from the area.

-To make a DIY repellent spray for these pests, add a few drops of the oil of your choice in a spray bottle filled with water.
+To make a DIY repellent spray for these pests, add a few drops of your choice of oil in a water-filled spray bottle.

 Next, spray it on the affected trees.
 The potent aroma will send cicadas elsewhere.